arnoldt100/anansi/doxygen_documentation/sources/NotationalConvention/notational_convention.md

 # Notational Convention {#NotationalConvention}

-In paragraph names of program elements such as classes, variables, functions, program statements, etc. are depicted as in the followng paragraph:
+In paragraph names of program elements such as classes, variables, functions, program statements, etc. are depicted as in the following paragraph:

 &nbsp;&nbsp;&nbsp;&nbsp;The class  `CommandFiles` and its method `CommandFiles::readFile()` will <BR/>
 &nbsp;&nbsp;&nbsp;&nbsp;print debugging information if the environmental variable `ANANSI_DEBUG_LEVEL` is <BR/>
 &nbsp;&nbsp;&nbsp;&nbsp;set to an integer value greater than 10.<BR/>

 Program listings as depicted as follows :

     int main(int argc, char** argv)
     {